Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Identifiability under Indirect Observation and Nonstationarity

-\begin{assum}[Latent identifiability via \citet{huang2019causal}] Assume the latent process $\zb_{1:T}$ lies in the identifiable nonstationary SEM/SSM class of \citet{huang2019causal}, adapted to our delayed-parent setting (i.e., parents of $z_{j,t}$ may include $\{z_{i,t-\taub_{ij}}\}$ with $\taub_{ij}\in\{1,\dots,D\}$), and that \pref{assum:nonstationary_softint} holds.
+\begin{assum}[\texorpdfstring{Latent identifiability via \citet{huang2019causal}}{Latent identifiability (Huang et al., 2019)}] Assume the latent process $\zb_{1:T}$ lies in the identifiable nonstationary SEM/SSM class of \citet{huang2019causal}, adapted to our delayed-parent setting (parents of $z_{j,t}$ may include $\{z_{i,t-\taub_{ij}}\}$ with $\taub_{ij}\in\{1,\dots,D\}$), and that Assumption~\ref{assum:nonstationary_softint} holds.
 Then, within this model class, the delayed graph $\Gcal=(V,E,\taub)$ is identifiable from the joint distribution of $\zb_{1:T}$ (as $T\to\infty$). \end{assum}